-• Management Personnel
+Management Personnel

 Effective September 1, 2018 the Authority and ERHospital, LLC (ERH) agreed to end the management agreement.
 As a result, the Authority hired a full-time CEO to manage the day-to-day operations of the hospital, and in June 2019, the Authority hired a full-time CFO to assist in managing the day-to-day operations.
-The Authority anticipates this will provide management stability and consistency in the operations of the Authority going forward.
+This has provided management stability and consistency in the operations of the Authority.